 The best beaches in Naxos for your family

-Further South, you'll find Mikri Vigla Beach.
+Further south, you'll find Mikri Vigla Beach.
 The main beach faces north and is fairly windy - great for windsurfing but not so much for relaxing with small kids.
-However, if you head a little further down the coast, you'll find the Mikri Vigla Sahara beach (also known as Limanakia Beach) which is sheltered from wind and has shallow waters ideal for swimming and playing with young kids.
+However, if you head a little further down the coast, you'll find the Mikri Vigla Sahara beach (also known as Limanakia Beach) which is sheltered from the wind and has shallow waters ideal for swimming and playing with young kids.

 There's a few tavernas and sun beds available but, overall, there are fewer facilities and less crowds than you'll see at Agios Georgios or Agios Prokopios.

 If you're looking to get away from the crowds, consider driving to Pyrgaki Beach.
 It's fairly remote - around 18km from Naxos Town - and is situated in a small cove so is protected from the strong winds around Naxos.
 You won't find tavernas or sun beds to rent here but you will find fine golden sand, many dunes, shallow blue waters perfect for young children and very few people.

 Last but not least, Plaka is the longest beach on the island stretching 4km down the coast.
 If you aren't staying nearby and don't mind public transport, Plaka is easy to reach as there are buses arriving multiple times an hour in peak season.

 For older kids, Plaka is great for water sports as the sea is often more suitable for windsurfing than swimming.
 You'll find sun beds and umbrellas to rent all year round and, at the northern end, there are plenty of restaurants, beach clubs and hotels.
 Head to the south and you'll find nothing but sand and sea.
 It's the best of both worlds.